badvision/lawless-legends/README.md

 Time to ROL up your sleeves and accumulate some good documentation on Prodos memory layouts and Prodos device drivers!
 We're going to make this game so that you can run (and exit back to) Prodos on any 128kb (or more) machine.
 That means the //c and //gs will be natively compatible as well.
 We have some cool routines written, but are still in our infancy:
 - Fast tile drawing using text page 1 ($400-$7ff) as scratchpad
 - Crazy awesome Hi-res 3D raycaster engine
+- Module-based memory management which can utilize extra ram whenever possible
+- PLASMA interpreter

 We need a lot more, and ideas are greatly appreciated for the following:
-- Module-based memory management which can utilize extra ram whenever possible
+- 2D tile drawing engine
 - Mockingboard playback routines
 - Ensoniq DOC playback routines
 - Image depack routines, with support for animation frames and transparent overlays.